joavzmo/investmat2019/CourseOutline.md

 ### 2.8 - Simulink controller design

 ## 3 - The real deal at work
-  * Suspension models and the meaning of model-based development and system identification
+  * *DRiV intelligent suspension* portfolio, system models and the meaning of model-based development and system identification
   * Vehicle models and the importance of the research question
   * Road input, maneuvers and the role of standards
   * Controller development and the interplay between science and technology